 Fascinating Fact of the Day About Falmouth

 It’s always a special occasion to have the opportunity to meet new people.
-The fact that Barbara and Chris are local property owners and summer residents of Falmouth, made the evening all the more meaningful.
+Barbara and Chris are local property owners and summer residents of Falmouth, which made the evening all the more meaningful.

 |Tom’s bacon cheeseburger with chips and a side salad.
 He handed the salad over to me.|

 Their adult children and grandchildren come to visit while they’re here during the summer months while they all take advantage of the many water-related activities readily available in Falmouth and its surrounding villages.

 As it turned out, our meals at the Boathouse were fantastic.
 I had one of the best dishes I’ve had in a long time, meeting my dietary requirements; a rich seafood chowder made with a sugar-free tomato sauce.
 The portion was huge, and I savored every bite.